perry-mitchell/perrymitchell.net/src/posts/2013-05-11-masking-uiview-cgrect/index.md

 layout: post
 title: Masking a UIView with a CGRect
-excerpt: While working on the next major update for my app, Mine Control, I found I needed to set up a masked...
+excerpt: While working on the next major update for my app, Mine Control, I found I needed to set up a masked UIView to get the effect I needed.
+In the main me...
+slug: masking-uiview-cgrect
+permalink: article/masking-uiview-cgrect/index.html
 date: 2013-05-11
 updatedDate: 2013-05-11
 tags: